Why Choose a Bachelor’s in Art and Art History?

 15. Pennsylvania State University

 Pennsylvania State University offers an art history BA that can be completed with 120 credit hours.
-The four-year program is available at University Park and other campuses.
+The four-year program Art History program can be begin at any campus but end at the University Park campus.

 For this article, we’ve ranked the schools from our top choice to our last choice.
 The schools received points for tuition (lower was better) and enrollment (lower was better).
 The two scores were added to come up with our listing.